fraunhoferhhi/X-maps/README.md

 1. Ensure that the camera is working correctly by running `metavision_player` in a Terminal in VS Code.
 2. Calibrate your camera-projector setup, and write the parameters into a YAML file, storing the OpenCV matrices.
 Examples can be found in `data/`.
+3. Choose camera biases in a way to produce mostly postive events (negative are ignored in processing) and produce few events outside the projected area.
-3. Edit the command line arguments for target *X-maps live depth reprojection* in `.vscode/launch.json`.
+4. Edit the command line arguments for target *X-maps live depth reprojection* in `.vscode/launch.json`.
-4. Display bright content on the projector to allow the start and end of the frame to be identified (trigger finding).
+5. Display bright content on the projector to allow the start and end of the frame to be identified (trigger finding).
-5. Running *X-maps live depth reprojection* creates a window that shows the scene depth from the projector's view.
+6. Running *X-maps live depth reprojection* creates a window that shows the scene depth from the projector's view.
-6. Move the depth reprojection window to the projector to overlay the scene with the measured depth.
+7. Move the depth reprojection window to the projector to overlay the scene with the measured depth.

 To display the depth in full screen on the projector, use the OS window manager to maximize the window.
 On Ubuntu, a keyboard shortcut can be set under Settings &rarr; Keyboard &rarr; View and Customize Shortcuts &rarr; Windows &rarr; Toggle fullscreen mode.